 French Bulldogs are excellent companions for kids of all ages.
 There’s a reason why they’ve become the most popular dog for households in America.
 According to the ATTS, Frenchies have one of the most stable dog temperaments with a passing rate of 96.2%.
 Combined their reliability with their playful nature, patience and affection, French Bulldogs often thrive with kids in the home.

 There’s more to the French Bulldog than just a pleasant temperament and good looks.
 Read on to learn the top reasons why they’re ideal dogs for kids.
 Plus, we discuss the potential dangers of raising these dogs with your children.

 RECOMMENDED: 50 Best Dogs for Children

 From looks alone, the French Bulldog looks far from a threat.
 After all, they’re small dogs with a vibrant smile – nearly all the time.
 But when you examine the temperament of the breed, you’ll understand that kids and Frenchies are a match made in heaven.

 The dog breed’s temperament, in our opinion, is one of the most crucial factors in determining the kid-friendliness of the breed.
 Kids can be rowdy, noisy and often times, unpredictable.
 It’s a huge reason why dogs need a temperament that’s stable.

 And according to the ATTS, the French Bulldog has just that.
-In a temperament test, these dogs scored a passing rate of 96.2% on average.
+In a temperament test, these dogs scored a passing rate of 96.2%.
 For reference, the average among all breeds is just 83.4%!
-As such, it’s hard to get a Frenchie to show aggression.
+With that said, it’s hard to get a Frenchie to show aggression.

 The American Temperament Test Society (ATTS) is credited for this data.
 Established in 1977, the ATTS is a non-profit organization that’s evaluated tens of thousands of dogs through many decades – and still continuing!